Lumarstar/telegram-todobot/README.md

 # telegram-todobot
-A todo bot made using python and the `python-telegram-bot` library.
+A todo bot made using python and the `python-telegram-bot` library between 2nd and 16th January 2023 as a side project.